Finding the Right Rash Guard

 Furthermore, in warm environments you might opt to simply dive with the rashguard and forego to use a wetsuit when you dive.
 This will protect you from rashes and scratches from any kind of irritants in the water as well as stings from jellyfish and the like.

 There’s a few things you might want to consider before buying a rash guard:

 - Get a rash guard with UV protection.
 It helps to avoid getting sunburnt while snorkeling or on a boat.
-UPF 40 and 50 is pretty much the standard you can get but there are some available rash guards with higher UV protection.
+UPF 40 and 50 are pretty much the standards you can get but there are some available rash guards with higher UV protection.

 - Opt for a full sleeve rash guard for the most complete protection.
-It’ll cover your arms completely to protect you from chaffing, scratching and rashes completely.
+It’ll cover your arms completely to protect you from chafing, scratching, and rashes completely.
 You won’t have to worry about any part of your upper body.
 This is especially true if you have sensitive skin.

-- High quality rash guards will have flat laying seams on the inside or will be welded instead of using stitches.
-This greatly improves the comfort and durability.
+- High-quality rash guards will have flat laying seams on the inside or will be welded instead of using stitches.
+This greatly improves comfort and durability.

 - Get a rash guard that is designed to dry quickly.
 Otherwise, a wet rash guard can feel cold and clammy when you’re outside of the water.

-- A rash guard should be pretty tight fitting.
+- The rash guard should be pretty tight fitting.
 Make sure you order one that is sized according to your body size.

 A word of caution on rash guards with UV protection.
 Check out how dense the material is when you purchase a new rash guard.
 You should typically not be able to see any light come through the fabric.

 However, after continued use over a few years, you might find that you can actually see light shine through the material.
 That’s a pretty clear sign that you should replace your rash guard as it will not protect you effectively from UV rays anymore!